Metric Entropy and the Optimal Prediction of Chaotic Signals

-As we explain in Section 6 and later, the distance between the pattern of events leading up to $t=T$ and the pattern of events leading up $t=t^{\ast}$ must be decomposed into stable and unstable components.
-For optimal prediction or for the best fit from the past, the unstable components must be made suitably small by weighting with the corresponding Lyapunov exponents, as will be explained.
-However, the stable components will in general be as large as the tolerance for an acceptable fit or prediction allows.

-If we split the distance between the pattern of events leading up to $t=T$ (black line in Figure \ref{fig:In-both-plots, Lorenz signal}a) and the pattern of events leading up to $t=t^{\ast}$ for the best fit (thick red line with $t^{\ast}$ shifted to $T$ in Figure \ref{fig:In-both-plots, Lorenz signal}a), the distance between the two patterns has a noticeably substantial stable component but a small unstable component.
-However, the stable component decreases exponentially fast beyond $t=T$ which means the two signals slam into each other.
-The small unstable component allows the fit between the two signals to persist for the longest interval of time.

-In Figure \ref{fig:In-both-plots, Lorenz signal}b on the other hand, both the stable and unstable components of the distance between the two patterns is small, which means that the pattern of events leading up to $t=T$ and $t=t^{\ast}$ are noticeably much closer.
-However, the unstable component of the distance between the two patterns is not as small as in Figure \ref{fig:In-both-plots, Lorenz signal}a.
-Therefore, when we advance beyond $t=T$ the red line diverges from the black line much earlier.

 The situation shown in Figure \ref{fig:In-both-plots, Lorenz signal} is typical.
-Because of the nature of chaotic signals, best fits tend to slam into the signal at $t=T$ and diverge rapidly beyond $t=T+t_{best}$.
+Because of the nature of chaotic signals, best fits tend to converge at $t=T$ and diverge rapidly beyond $t=T+t_{best}$.
 This introduces a fundamental asymmetry between the immediate past and the immediate future.
 Good agreement in the immediate past does not imply that the two portions of the signal will agree closely in the future.